Andy Setyo

-Andy Setyo Nugroho (born 16 September 1997 in Pati, Central Java Province) is an Indonesian professional footballer who plays as a centre-back for Liga 1 club Persikabo 1973 and the Indonesia national team.
+Andy Setyo Nugroho (born 16 September 1997) is an Indonesian professional footballer who plays as a centre-back for Liga 1 club PSIM Yogyakarta.
 He is also a first sergeant in the Indonesian Army.

 Club career

-Persikabo 1973

-Andy Setyo entered the Indonesian army before he played professional football.
+Andy Setyo was born in Pati, Central Java Province.
+He entered the Indonesian army before he played professional football.
 He trained with the military-owned team PS TNI before the team decided to participate in top-flight football in the 2016 Indonesia Soccer Championship A. He stayed with the club when it competed in the 2017 Liga 1 and 2018 Liga 1 seasons.
 He has remained a loyal part of the team throughout its dynamic journey that included name changes and a 2019 merger with Liga 3 club Persikabo Bogor.
 The merger led to a name change to TIRA-Persikabo and base relocation to Bogor Regency in West Java province.
 Since 2020, the team has been known as Persikabo 1973 to dilute the military association.

+On 28 June 2025, he officially signed with Liga 1 club PSIM Yogyakarta.

 International career

-He made his international debut for the Indonesia u-23 team on 22 August 2017 in the 2017 Southeast Asian Games, against Vietnam u-23.
-He captained the U-23 team that won silver in the 2019 Southeast Asian Games in the Philippines.
-He made his official debut for senior team on 25 November in a friendly match against Guyana, where he came as a substitute.
+He made his international debut for the Indonesia U23 team on 22 August 2017 in the 2017 Southeast Asian Games, against Vietnam U23.
+He captained the U23 team that won silver in the 2019 Southeast Asian Games in the Philippines.

+He made his official debut for senior team on 25 November 2017 in a friendly match against Guyana, where he came as a substitute.

 In November 2022, it was reported that Andy received a call-up from the Indonesia for a training camp, in preparation for the 2022 AFF Championship.

+On 28 August 2023, Andy received a call-up to the national team for a friendly match against Turkmenistan.
+After last played for the senior team in almost 6 years, Andy played in the match as a substitute in a 2–0 win.

+On 14 September 2023, Andy was named by Indra Sjafri for the U23 team as the only overage player in the squad, for the upcoming 2022 Asian Games.